-Join Rocci and Natasha on their yoga and wellness retreats.
+Join Rocci and her team on their yoga and wellness retreats.

-We have chosen some of our favourite places around England to begin our retreat journey and would love for you to join us;
+Rocci has chosen some of her favourite places around England to begin her retreat journey and would love for you to join her

 Contact us here in the office for any further information.